karimdxy/blog/src/blog/lessons-in-failing-startup.md

 ---
 title: Lessons I learned from failing a startup
-tagline: I've been thinking long and hard about this one.
+excerpt: I've been thinking long and hard about this one.
 ---

 _My use of the term **startup** is pretty loose here.
 I mean by it: a product that could become a business._